 However, what could affect cannabis drug interactions is the dose of THC or CBD you consume.
 Higher doses have a larger potential to have an effect, especially if your meds are metabolized by the cytochrome P450 system.

 If you’re still wondering if your prescription medication could interact with cannabis and THC, there are some resources you can use.
-Of course, we always encourage you to talk to your doctor or find a doctor who’s open to exploring medical cannabis options.
+Of course, we always encourage you to talk to your doctor or find one who’s open to exploring medical cannabis options.

-Another thing you can do is check out this interaction tool on drugs.com.
+Another thing you can do is check out this interactive tool on drugs.com.
 It lists over 600 potential interactions between cannabis and other medications to help you figure out if your combination will have any effect.